openaps/AndroidAPSdocs/docs/EN/preparing.md

 :::

-### Key Principles
+### Key principles of looping with AAPS

 The key principles and concepts of looping must be understood before using **AAPS**.
 This is achieved by investing your personal time into reading the **AAPS** documentation, and completing the Objectives which aim to provide you with a solid platform for safe and effective use of **AAPS**.
 The volume of **AAPS** documentation may seem overwhelming at first but be patient and trust the process - with the proper approach, you'll get there!

 The speed of progression will depend upon the individual, but be aware that completion of all the objectives typically takes 6 - 9 weeks.
-A detailed breakdown of the timeline is given below, be aware that by objective 8 of AAPS you are closed looping, the later objectives add in additional features like **SMS commands** and **automations** which are useful to some users, but not essential to the core function of **AAPS**.
+Many people start to build, install and setup **AAPS** well in advance of starting to use it.
+To aid with this, the system has a "virtual pump" which can be used during completion of the early objectives, so that you can become familiar with **AAPS** without actually using it to deliver insulin.
+A detailed breakdown of the timeline is given below, be aware that by objective 8 of **AAPS** you are closed looping, the later objectives add in additional features like **SMS commands** and **automations** which are useful to some users, but not essential to the core function of **AAPS**.

 Success with **AAPS** requires a proactive approach, a willingness to reflect on the BG data and flexibility to make the necessary adjustments to **AAPS** in order to improve your outcomes.
 Just as it is nearly impossible to learn to play a sport by reading about the rules alone, the same can be said of **AAPS**.